 Furthermore, a business that does not exceed the \$25 million threshold would be permitted to use the cash method of accounting even if it has inventories.
 Again, this is an expansion of current law, which generally requires small businesses with average gross receipts of more than \$1 million (or \$10 million in certain industries) to use an inventory method to account for inventories and the accrual method of accounting for tax purposes.
-In contrast, the proposed rules would allow a business with average gross receipts of up to \$25 million that qualifies for and uses the cash method of accounting to account for its inventory using its method of accounting reflected on its financial statements or its books and records.
+In contrast, the proposed rules would allow a business deduction for compensation paid or accrued regarding a "covered employee" but would eliminate certain exceptions.